oasis-open/cti-stix-elevator/README.rst

 documentation <https://stix2-elevator.readthedocs.io/>`__ on
 ReadTheDocs.

-Please enter any comments on how to improve it into the issue tracker.
+Please enter any comments on how to improve the elevator into the issue tracker.

 Requirements
 ------------